Productivity is a thing of the mind just as it is physical.

 Why does this work?

-Well, smell is the strongest of the senses and can profoundly influence brain activities.
+Well, smell is the strongest of the senses and can profoundly influence brain activities and boost your productivity.
 Equally, olfactory bulbs are part of the limbic system and are directly connected to the areas of the brain that process learning and emotions.

 So, getting a noseful of the right scents will improves your memory, mood, learning and focus.